walbertus/rag-pipeline-poc/knowledge server/README.md

     id: "doc-id"
   - type: lark-wiki
     id: "wiki-id"
+  - type: lark-space
+    id: "space-id"
 ```

 **Supported Datasource Types:**
 - `directory`: Load PDF and Markdown files from a local directory
 - `lark-doc`: Load a single Lark document by ID
+- `lark-wiki`: Load a single wiki page by ID
-- `lark-wiki`: Load all pages from a Lark wiki by ID
+- `lark-space`: Load all documents from a Lark wiki space by space ID (recursively loads all child pages)

 ### 3. Start Milvus